L’Oreal Hair Relaxer Lawsuit: The Ongoing Massive Issue

 Did L’Oreal Know That the Hair Relaxers Contain Dangerous Chemicals?

-Yes, the evidence indicates that L’Oreal was aware of the negative consequences of the chemicals used in the brand’s hair straightening products as early as 2015.
+The evidence indicates that L’Oreal was aware of the negative consequences of the chemicals used in the brand’s hair straightening products as early as 2015.
 As a result, customers who bought L’Oreal hair straightening products would be unaware that they were using a potentially harmful ingredient.

 The hair straightening lawsuit claimed that the company “substantially benefited” from “unethical and criminal activity that led the plaintiff to purchase and regularly use a harmful and faulty product.”